MihailoMartinovic/SAVIC/docs/04-about-milunka.rst

 Although without any formal education, she spoke and wrote in English and French, and maintained correspondence with her former comrades, including French admiral Émile Guépratte and marshal Franchet d'Espèrey.

-At the beginning of World war II, she established and started running a military hospital in Belgrade.
+At the beginning of World War II, she established and started running a military hospital in Belgrade.
 After the fall of Yugoslavia, this facility kept treating both monarchist and communist rebels.
 For this, Milunka was arrested by the Nazi Germany authorities, getting severely beaten in the process, and incarcerated in Banjica concentration camp for 10 months.
 However, one day a German general who commanded the camp recognized her and ordered her immediate release.